 If you peruse through our readers’ comments below, you’ll see that poor customer service is a common complaint.
 While this is an issue with most merchant account providers, it’s particularly acute with a company as large as TSYS.
 While they clearly have the financial resources to improve the quality of their customer service, they simply haven’t done it.

-TSYS Merchant Solutions has been accredited by the BBB since 2010, and currently has an A- rating.
-The company has 60 complaints filed against it within the past three years, of which 18 were filed within the past twelve months.
-This is a remarkably low number for such a large processor, and represents a notable decline in complaints since our last review update.
+TSYS Merchant Solutions has been accredited by the BBB since 2010, and currently, has an A- rating.
+The company has 57 complaints filed against it within the past three years, of which 18 were filed within the past twelve months.
+This is a remarkably low number for such a large processor and represents a notable decline in complaints since our last review update.
 While TSYS was only able to resolve the complaint to the consumer’s satisfaction in about one-third of the complaints, they did respond to every single one.

 This is a pretty impressive performance, especially for such a large processor.
 Less impressive is the disclosure that the company was recently fined $4.5 million by the Consumer Financial Protection Bureau (CFPB) and ordered to pay nearly $28,000,000 in restitution for deceptive practices relating to Consumer Credit Monitoring and Debt Cancellation products they were selling.
 While this government action doesn’t appear to be related to merchant accounts or credit card processing, it’s certainly very damaging to TSYS’ reputation.
 Ironically, the company was recently selected by the Ethisphere Institute as one of the World’s Most Ethical Companies for 2016.
-I guess they won’t be on the list for 2017.
+Needless to say, they aren’t featured on the list for 2017.

 - Early termination fees.
 There were a number of complaints from merchants who were charged a $250 early termination fee despite having a signed waiver in their contract.
 This can happen due to a miscommunication – or a lack of communication – between the sales representative who set up the account and the billing department.
 If this happens to you, insist on a refund and provide a copy of your waiver.
 You’ll get your money back.
 Also, beware of the automatic renewal clause in your contract.
 If you wait too long to notify TSYS that you’re closing your account, you’ll be on the hook for another year.
 When there are many other merchant account providers that don’t charge an ETF or lock you into a long-term contract at all, it becomes hard to justify signing up with TSYS.